amaltaro/couchapp/README.rst

 Installation
 ------------
+**NOTE**: CMSCouchApp version 1.2.2 and 1.2.5 are broken and should not be used.

 Couchapp requires Python3 (tested with Python 3.8).
 Couchapp is most easily installed using the latest versions of the standard